 a.
 Environmentally friendly or sustainably sourced alternatives to products or service can be suggested and properly considered,

 b.
 Suppliers who understand and actively contribute to improving their environmental performance can demonstrate the value that delivers and be appropriately rewarded by points allocation within the assessment process

 c.
 Environmental/sustainability claims are duly checked and validated to confirm their value

 9. Share best practice and learn from the best to ensure that we continuously improve our performance.

 10. Review activity as appropriate to introduce both preventative and corrective actions as necessary.

 Within Oxford Brookes University, some aspects of procurement are devolved in line with Financial Accountability.
 Ultimately, Financial Regulations determine the extent to which the Procurement Team are directly or indirectly involved in the acquisition of products or services.
 Regardless of the methods deployed and subject to on-going continuous improvement, the following strategic guidelines apply:

 For external supplier queries, please contact us (see details pane, right).
 Brookes staff can access information about procurement on the Procurement Intranet pages.

-For information relating to the new GDPR regulations, and how Oxford Brookes University processes supplier details, please click here
+For information relating to the UK GDPR regulations, and how Oxford Brookes University processes supplier details, please click here

 Click here to view Oxford Brookes University's Supplier Code of Conduct which applies to all of our existing and potential suppliers for goods, services and works to any part of the university.